-17.6 Turn order is defined by the players in descending order.
+- 17.6 Turn order is defined by the players in descending order.
 The first player to decide on which position he wants to play is the player who would normally be the starting player as described in rule 7.
-The "Starting Player" can decide any position between 1st and 3rd.
-The "second" player can decide between the two remaining positions.
-The "third" player takes the remaining position.

-17.7 When players reach MANUFACTURING they may place one additional trade post on a merchandise where they already have a trade post to represent the effects of MATERIAL SCIENCE and MANUFCTURING.
-Use the action CREATE TRADE POST, pay the costs for creating a trade post for each trade post you want to place.
-For each trade post placed, move the wooden cube by 1 space to the right on the Merchandise Control Track and adjust the income of the player accordingly.
+The "Starting Player" can decide any position between 1st and 5th.
+The second player can decide to take any of the 4 remaining positions, and so forth. - 17.7 When players reach MANUFACTURING they may place one additional trade post on a merchandise where they already have a trade post to represent the effects of MATERIAL SCIENCE and MANUFCTURING.
+Use the action CREATE TRADE POSTS, pay the costs for creating a trade post for each trade post you want to place.
+For each trade post placed move the wooden cube by 1 space to the right on the Merchandise Control Track and adjust the income of the player accordingly.